ivan-hc/AppMan/README.md

 - Non-updateable AppImages and other standalone programs will be replaced only with a more recent version if available, this will be taken by comparing the installed version with the one available on the source (using "curl", "grep" and "cat"), the same is for some AppImages created with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);
 - Fixed versions will be listed with their build number (e.g. $PROGRAM-1.1.1).
 Note that most of the programs are updateable, so fixed versions will only be added upon request (or if it is really difficult to find a right wget/curl command to download the latest version).

-During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.
+In "AM" during the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.
+The applications installed using "AM" are available for all the users of the system, while with AppMan they are available only locally.
+In both cases you're able to manage the content of the application's directory without root privileges.

 ## Repository and Multiarchitecture
 Each program is installed through a dedicated script for "AM" and from the ["AM" repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs)" and divided by architecture.